TrevorPilley/phone-number-parser/README.md

 ParseOptions.Default.AllowOceanianCountries();
 ParseOptions.Default.AllowSouthAmericanCountries();

-// Add all supported countries who are members of the same union:
+// Add all countries supported by the library who are members of the same union:
 ParseOptions.Default.AllowEuropeanUnionCountries();

-// Add all supported countries using the same numbering plan:
+// Add all countries supported by the library using the same numbering plan:
 ParseOptions.Default.AllowNorthAmericanNumberingPlanCountries();
 ParseOptions.Default.AllowUnitedKingdomNumberingPlanCountries(); // Countries.Add(CountryInfo.UnitedKingdom) doesn't include Guernsey, Isle of Man and Jersey which also use the same numbering plan.
 ```